-The first meaning is typical of the areas of Central America and is used as a synonym for grating, that is, grinding, mainly food, with a grater or damaging a surface with a sharp, rough element or that has the possibility of tattooing or marking.
-Thus, it can be used in phrases such as:
+- It is used as a synonym for grating, that is, grinding, mainly food, with a grater or damaging a surface with a sharp element.
+For example: You must guayar the cheese.

-Guayar, is also usually conjugated in different areas of Latin America to refer to the act of making a mistake or erring.
-Thus, cool refers to a time when things do not go as expected, for example:
+- It is usually conjugated in different areas of Latin America to refer to the act of making a mistake or making a mistake.
+Thus, guayarse refers to a time when things do not go as expected.
+For example: He always loves singing.

 - It is used as a synonym of crying, lamenting or suffering a great pain.
 For example: Are you guayando for that idiot?

 - To err